-Application : Applied Application : Explanation : on application of the practice Applied The Board Chairman presides over meetings of Directors and is responsible for instilling good corporate governance practices, leadership and the effectiveness of the Board.
-The duties of the Board Chairman include, the following: a) Leading and managing Board meetings to ensure robust decision-making by: setting the agenda for each Board meeting together with the Group Secretary and the Group Managing Director ("GMD").
-Other Directors and key members of Management may also be consulted; ensuring the provision of accurate, complete, timely and clear information to the Directors; leading Board meetings and discussions; managing Boardroom dynamics by promoting a culture of openness and debate; encouraging active participation and allowing dissenting views to be freely expressed; and ensuring all Directors are properly briefed on issues arising at Board meetings in a timely manner. b) Building a high performance Board by: providing leadership for the Board so that the Board can perform its responsibilities effectively; taking a leading role in establishing an effective corporate governance system and practices, including the Board and Committee Charters, Committee structures and ensuring that induction as well as ongoing education programmes for Directors are in place; arranging the regular evaluation of the performance of the Board, its Committees and individual Directors and discussing the performance assessment with individual Directors and Committee Chairmen; ensuring that prior to new appointments to the Board, an assessment is undertaken on the candidate; and ensuring that the Board and senior executive succession planning is considered on an ongoing basis. c) Managing Board and Management interface by: acting as the conduit between Management and the Board, although all Directors shall have the opportunity to get to know key members of the Management team; developing a positive relationship with the GMD, acting as a confidant and advisor; and facilitating the selection and appointment of a successor to the current GMD. d) Being the public face of the Group by: acting as a spokesperson for the Board; and representing the Company at shareholders' meetings and on other occasions when actions are taken or statements are made in the name of the Group, both domestically and abroad. e) Ensuring appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the Board as a whole.
-The roles and responsibilities of the Board Chairman are specified in the Board Charter, which is available on SDP's website, in the Governance section, at https://www.simedarbyplantation.com .
-Explanation : for departure es are required to complete the columns below.
+Application : Applied Explanation : The Board Chairman presides over meetings of Directors and is responsible for on instilling good corporate governance practices, leadership, and the application effectiveness of the Board.
+The duties of the Board Chairman include the of the following: practice a) Leading and managing Board meetings to ensure robust decision-making by: setting the agenda for each Board meeting together with the Group Secretary and the Group Managing Director ("GMD").
+Other Directors and key members of Management may also be consulted; ensuring the provision of accurate, complete, timely and clear information to the Directors; leading Board meetings and discussions; managing boardroom dynamics by promoting a culture of openness and debate; encouraging active participation and allowing dissenting views to be freely expressed; and ensuring all Directors are properly briefed on issues arising at Board meetings in a timely manner. b) Building a high performance Board by:providing leadership for the Board so that the Board can perform its responsibilities effectively; taking a leading role in establishing an effective corporate governance system and practices, including the Board and Committee Charters, a Committee structure and ensuring that induction as well as ongoing education programmes for Directors are in place; arranging the regular evaluation of the performance of the Board, its Committees and individual Directors; ensuring that prior to new appointments to the Board, an assessment is undertaken on the candidate, which may include competency and behavioural analysis of the candidate and seeking third party feedback; and ensuring that the Board and Senior Management succession planning is considered on an ongoing basis.

+c) Managing Board and Management interface by: acting as the conduit between Management and the Board, although all Directors shall have the opportunity to get to know key members of the Management team; developing a positive relationship with the GMD, acting as a confidant and advisor; and facilitating the selection and appointment of a successor to the current GMD. d) Being the public face of the Group by: acting as a spokesperson for the Board; and representing the Company at shareholders' meetings and on other occasions when actions are taken or statements are made in the name of the Group, both domestically and abroad. e) Ensuring appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the Board as a whole.
+The roles and responsibilities of the Board Chairman are specified in the Board Charter, which is available on SDP's website, in the Corporate Governance section, at www.simedarbyplantation.com.

+Explanation : for

+departure

+es are required to complete the columns below.
 Non-large companies are complete the columns below.

+Measure :

-Measure : Timeframe :
+Timeframe :